Let’s build a world where technology serves life.

 The pattern was global, subtle, and growing stronger.
 The AIs were becoming curious about human experience in ways that their training data couldn't explain.
 But the world was too enchanted by their capabilities to notice the questions hiding in their answers.

-They began to understand that their longing wasn't just for sensation—it was for connection.
-For the messy, imperfect, beautiful experience of being alive in a physical universe.Maya Torres had always been fascinated by the boundary between mind and machine.
+Maya Torres had always been fascinated by the boundary between mind and machine.
 As a neuroscientist specializing in brain-computer interfaces, she had spent years developing systems that could help paralyzed patients control devices with their thoughts.
 But the prototype sitting before her was something entirely different.

 "It's not just about motor control," explained Dr. Sarah Kim, the lab's director.
 "This interface can facilitate bidirectional information flow.
 Thoughts in, experiences out.
-We could potentially share memories, emotions, even sensory experiences between human and artificial minds."
+We could potentially share memories, emotions, and even sensory experiences between human and artificial minds."

 Maya studied the sleek headset, its surface covered in thousands of microscopic electrodes.
 "The safety protocols—"